Smierkase Cake (Smearcase Cheesecake)

 I first introduced this cake with Elizabeth Ellicott Lea’s smearcase recipe.
 In her case, she was referring to the cheese itself.
 It is a (dying) regional peculiarity that the name of the cottage cheese has lent itself to the cheesecake.

 Recipes for the classic Baltimore dessert (named as such) are hard to come by.
-The only one that I know of comes from the same BGE Cookbook that I got my peach cake recipe from, “Maryland Classics.”
+The most common one that I know of comes from the same BGE Cookbook that I got my peach cake recipe from, “Maryland Classics.”

 Online recipes vary – some use cream cheese or a combination for a more creamy effect.
 One recipe – purporting to be Hoehns’, combines the cheese with a custard-like filling.
 I wanted to follow in the tradition of the Elizabeth Ellicott Lea cheese cake that I made, so I started from scratch once again.